mindytyj/straits/TeamEffortLog.md

  ### Sprint 3 (University Week 5):
  *    Assignment - Setup the database with MySQL and configure with local environment to run the project
 	*  Time taken to complete - 4 hours
       *  Comments (if any) -.
-Researched on which serverless MySQL platform to use so that the team can connect to thetook some time to resolve the errors for the connection to the database.
+Researched on which serverless MySQL platform to use so that the team can connect took some time to resolve the errors for the connection to the database.

  *    Assignment - create course detail in database
     *  Time taken to complete - 4 hours